EmeraldCityIT/DNA-as-a-modular-biological-circut/README.md

 [BASICS]

-The Sugar Phosphate "Backbone" is a p-type semiconductor.
+The Sugar Phosphate "Backbone" is a semiconductor.

 Sugar groups are used as circuit trace and solder material for bases.